gagle/node-properties/README.md

 Stringifies an object or a [Stringifier](#Stringifier).

-If you don't need to add sections nor comments simply pass an object, otherwise use a stringifier.
+If you don't need to add sections nor comments simply pass an object, otherwise use a Stringifier.

 If a callback is given, the result is returned as the second parameter.